Arshitabhatt/readsnet-deployed/README.md

-# Readsnet - Whole world is a library
+# Readsnet - whole world is a library
 To view, visit [here](https://readsnetapp.herokuapp.com/)
 ______________________________________________________
 ### Purpose :